MLASS-Dilshan/code-with-krish/README.md

 When you want to run the frontend use frontend-new project Do Not use the frontend project

-frontend-new project is created using vite
+frontend-new project is created using vite, and the command to run FE in npm run dev

 References